JoshuaWise/koa-vapr-comparison/README.md

 3. [Stability and Robustness](#3-stability-and-robustness)
 4. [Performance](#4-performance)

 Each section has associated code examples inline.
 Also, some examples exist within the [cases](./cases/) directory, and are executable via scripts found within the [package.json](./package.json) file.
-Callouts will be made in the text when referencing these executable examples.
+Callouts will be made in the text when referring to these executable examples.

 The text assumes a basic understanding of relevant programming concepts such as asynchronicity and higher-order functions, which are heavily utilized in Node.js.
 A familiarity with the HTTP protocol is also assumed, and direct experience with popular HTTP frameworks such as [Express](https://github.com/expressjs/express) is preferred.